YunseoH/data-science-projects/README.md

 # Data Science Portfolio

-Hi!
-I’m Yunseo, a recent graduate in Data Science with hands-on experience in clustering, forecasting, regression modeling, database design, and interactive visualization.
+Hello, I'm Yunseo!

+I'm a data science graduate with a liberal arts foundation — trained to think across disciplines, ask the right questions, and communicate insights clearly.

-This repository serves as my personal portfolio, showcasing selected projects from my undergraduate studies and internships where I applied data-driven techniques to solve real-world problems.
+This repo is my personal portfolio, featuring projects from my studies and internships where I used data to make sense of uncertainty and solve real-world problems.

+From clustering and forecasting to dashboards and database design — scroll down to explore.

 ---